adhering/midl-website/pages/call-for-2021.md

 title: Call for MIDL 2021
 ---

-We invite interested researchers to host the MIDL 2021 conference.
+We invite interested researchers to bif for organizing the MIDL 2021 conference.
 If we receive multiple interesting bids, we may also already decide on MIDL 2022.

 ## Timeline

 [% .timeline %]
-* **June 1, 2019**
+* **June, 2019**
-  Submission of expression of interest.
+  Submission of an expression of interest.
 Include a short description of the organizing team and location.
-* **June 15, 2019**
-  Feedback on bids.
-It would be great if a (preliminary) full bid could be submitted shortly before MIDL 2019.
-Sending the full bid after MIDL 2019 is also possible.
+We will provide feedback on any bid.
+We aim for interested parties to submit a full bid shortly after MIDL 2019.
 * **July 8-10, 2019**
   At MIDL 2019 in London, we will organize a meeting with the MIDL Board and those who expressed interest to organize MIDL 2021 or 2022.
 We will have an open discussion about where we see MIDL going.
 Prospective organizers can briefly present their bid.
 * **August, 2019**